imazen/resizer-web/content/purchase/policy.md

 The following companies are used by http://imageresizing.net/

-Heroku - for web hosting
-iContact.com - for secure upgrade notifications
-e-junkie.com - for secure shopping cart management Google Checkout and Paypal - payment processing
+Heroku, AppHarbor, Microsoft Azure, Amazon S3 - for web hosting Amazon SES - Newsletter and update delivery e-junkie.com - for secure shopping cart management Google Checkout and Paypal - payment processing